hsuanhauliu/security-webcam/README.md

 Example:
 ```
+# Manually trigger flags for settings.
 security_webcam -v -o recordings/ --fps 15 --max_len 3

+# Use config.json file for settings.
+security_webcam -j
 ```

 To quit the program, simply press Ctrl-C or ESC if -s flag is used.